Equine Isolation

 • As general practice; animals admitted into isolation should not be transferred to the general hospital population or main facility.
 They should remain in isolation through their entire stay and be discharged from isolation.

-• In cases of a precautionary placement in isolation where all potentially contagious conditions have been ruled out; animals may be removed from isolation and hospitalized in the main facility; following approval from the EFAVC Operations Manager, whom will consult an additional member of the Infectious Disease Committee if needed.
+• In cases of a precautionary placement in isolation where all potentially contagious conditions have been ruled out; animals may be removed from isolation and hospitalized in the main facility; following approval from the EFAVC Director, whom will consult an additional member of the Infectious Disease Committee if needed.